J. Barry Mason

 J. Barry Mason (born March 24, 1941) is an American academic.
 He served as acting president of University of Alabama from 2002 to 2003.
-Mason was also the dean of the University of Alabama’s Culverhouse College of Commerce and Business Administration.
+Mason was also the dean of the College of Commerce and Business Administration at the University of Alabama.
 He attended Louisiana Tech University where he earned his bachelor's degrees, and then later attended the University of Alabama where he earned his master's and PhD degrees.